 - 1 carrot, unpeeled, coarsely chopped

-- 1 yellow onion, quartered (leave skin on)
+- 1 yellow onion, quartered (leave the skin on)

 - 3 cloves garlic, unpeeled